tomorrow56/ESP32FwUploader/README.md

 ### Debug Mode

-Enable debug mode to get detailed logging:
+Enable debug mode for detailed logging:

 ```cpp
 ESP32FwUploader.setDebug(true);
 ```

-This will output detailed information about the OTA process to the Serial monitor.
+This outputs information about the OTA process to the Serial monitor.

 ## Examples

-See the `examples` folder for complete working examples:
+See the `examples` folder for working examples:

 - `BasicOTA` - Minimal setup
-- `AdvancedOTA` - Full featured example with authentication and callbacks
+- `AdvancedOTA` - Example with authentication and callbacks

 ## License